Splatoon: Music

 In 2016, a concert tour known as "Squid Sisters Live" was held commemorating the sale of 1 million copies of Splatoon.
 The concerts have taken place at Niconico Tokaigi, Chokaigi and Niconico Cho Party in Japan, and the Japan Expo in Paris.
 Similarly, concert tours featuring Splatoon 2's Off the Hook was held months after the game's release since 2018.
 Recordings from the concerts have been made into albums.
+Deep Cut, introduced in Splatoon 3, performed live for the first time in Japan on 9 October 2022, one month following the game's release.

 An official soundtrack, Splatune, was released by Enterbrain in Japan on 21 October 2015.
 The soundtrack to the sequel, Splatune 2, and another for the Octo Expansion, Octotune, released on 29 November 2017 and 18 July 2018 respectively.
-Deep Cut, introduced in Splatoon 3, performed live for the first time in Japan on 9 October 2022.
+The soundtrack for the third installment, Splatune 3, and another for Side Order, Ordertune, were released on 26 April 2023 and 11 December 2024 respectively.

+The soundtrack of the Splatoon series has been widely acclaimed by both critics and fans alike.
+Ben Johnson in Pocket Tactics favorably compared the music of Splatoon to that of Gorillaz, Daft Punk, and Aphex Twin for its experimental nature, as well as to the soundtrack of Jet Set Radio, and praised the music as eclectic, avant-garde, experimental, and as "genre fusion to the max, in the strangest way possible".
+Johnson further praised the series' incorporation of the soundtrack with the game as a whole, saying "The games are set in dense cities, with a hyper fixation on fashion and music...
+As the world itself is so focused on music, it can't be mere background noise."